apereo/cas/docs/cas-server-documentation/ticketing/Messaging-JMS-Ticket-Registry.md

 ## JNDI

 If you are [running CAS in an application server](../installation/Configuring-Servlet-Container.html), CAS will attempt to locate a JMS connection using JNDI.
-By default the locations `java:/JmsXA` and `java:/XAConnectionFactory` will be checked.
+By default, the locations `java:/JmsXA` and `java:/XAConnectionFactory` will be checked.
 Of course, alternative locations may be specified using [CAS settings](../configuration/Configuration-Properties.html#jms-ticket-registry).